 Key Course Outcomes

 - Recognize and counter white supremacy culture

 - Navigate power dynamics related to identity

-- Communication across cultural divides
+- Communicate across cultural divides

-- Ideas on how to resolve conflicts dealing with identity
+- Resolve conflicts dealing with identity

 - Understand how different aspects of identity affect our experience of community